-The greeting in Wales to better in Dublin has been as unrelentingly doom-laden as a weather.
-Black-cloud midfield mournfulness during a detriment of Scott Williams and a stability unavailability of Jonathan Davies have coincided with gale-force lashes to a half-back hides of Mike Phillips and Rhys Priestland.
-Camp Gatland, a training trickery in a Vale of Glamorgan a few miles west of Cardiff, was built as a breakwater from a bleaker elements of a Welsh sporting knowledge though a strong fringe walls have taken a pounding.
+The reaction in Wales to defeat in Dublin has been as unrelentingly doom-laden as the weather.
+Black-cloud midfield mournfulness at the loss of Scott Williams and the continuing unavailability of Jonathan Davies have coincided with gale-force lashes to the half-back hides of Mike Phillips and Rhys Priestland.
+Camp Gatland, the training facility in the Vale of Glamorgan a few miles west of Cardiff, was built as a haven from the bleaker elements of the Welsh sporting experience but its mighty perimeter walls have taken a pounding.

-The difficulty with storms so broad-fronted is that they lay rubbish to everything.
-It might good be formidable to find a partner for Jamie Roberts in a centre and it is loyal that Phillips was (again) held in possession and Priestland during times wore a demeanour of a fly-half seized by doubt, though a problem lay in numbers smaller than 9.
-That is 1 to 8, a forwards.
+The trouble with storms so broad-fronted is that they lay waste to everything.
+It may well be difficult to find a partner for Jamie Roberts in the centre and it is true that Phillips was (again) caught in possession and Priestland at times wore the look of a fly-half seized by doubt, but the problem lay in numbers smaller than 9.
+That is 1 to 8, the forwards.

-Adam Jones, a tighthead indication of candour, carried his rugged support above a wall in a week and pronounced (to paraphrase): “We had a good out-of-date hammering adult front.
+Adam Jones, a tighthead model of candour, lifted his burly frame above the parapet in the week and said (to paraphrase): “We had a good old-fashioned hammering up front.
 What went wrong will be put right.”

-The genuine repairs to a fortifying champions was inflicted during a line-out.
-There were unchanging steals on a Welsh chuck and terrible shifting retreats before a pushing mauls that followed protected catches on a Irish.
-Ireland’s lineout set adult all else: a accurate kicking diversion of Conor Murray and Jonathan Sexton; immature control, verging on a absolute, of a relapse area.
+The real damage to the defending champions was inflicted at the line-out.
+There were regular steals on the Welsh throw and horrible sliding retreats before the driving mauls that followed safe catches on the Irish.
+Ireland’s lineout set up everything else: the precise kicking game of Conor Murray and Jonathan Sexton; green control, verging on the absolute, of the breakdown area.

-Now, building a counterclaim opposite a rolling beat is a technical exercise, a matter of anticipating a right mix of common response and a infiltration of people into a entertainment swarm, unfortunate a compactness.
-This is what pouring income into chosen comforts is all about – marker of all probable threats, exercise ad nauseam of all responses.
+Now, building a defence against a rolling maul is a technical exercise, a matter of finding the right blend of collective response and the infiltration of individuals into the gathering swarm, disturbing its compactness.
+This is what pouring money into elite facilities is all about – identification of all possible threats, repetition ad nauseam of all responses.
 Nothing should come as a nasty surprise.
 Camp Gatland exists to lift Wales to preparedness on all fronts.

-Last summer Camp Gatland left a breakwater of a Vale and became a peripatetic Lions seminar around Australia.
-No doubt a manager and his Welsh players took caring not to exhibit all their mysteries though a best players from 3 other countries still had an extended discernment into a ways – into a heads – of a Six Nations champions of a past dual years.
+Last summer Camp Gatland left the haven of the Vale and became the peripatetic Lions workshop around Australia.
+No doubt the coach and his Welsh players took care not to reveal all their mysteries but the best players from three other countries still had an extended insight into the ways – into the heads – of the Six Nations champions of the past two years.

-It is frequency startling that somebody as courteous to fact as a Ireland coach, Joe Schmidt, should have revelled in sifting a impressions of his Irish Lions until he found a indicate of weakness.
+It is hardly surprising that somebody as attentive to detail as the Ireland coach, Joe Schmidt, should have revelled in sifting the impressions of his Irish Lions until he found a point of weakness.
 Ireland out-prepared Wales.

-France come subsequent for a smashed Welsh.
-Their coach, Philippe Saint-André, as a former manager of Gloucester and Sale, understands a place of a Lions in a hearts of English-speaking rugby players, though he has adequate on his image perplexing to conduct his quintessentially French unit that he will substantially not have time to flow over a spilt secrets of Camp Gatland.
+France come next for the battered Welsh.
+Their coach, Philippe Saint-André, as a former coach of Gloucester and Sale, understands the place of the Lions in the hearts of English-speaking rugby players, but he has enough on his plate trying to manage his quintessentially French troupe that he will probably not have time to pour over the spilt secrets of Camp Gatland.

 France, like Wales, have beaten Italy.
 Wales were off-colour in their victory.
-France, interjection to a spacious 10 mins after half-time, scored 3 tries, cumulative a outcome and Wesley Fofana became a consternation of a championship, in precisely one of a places where Wales are ill during ease, a centre.
-Add all that to a opening feat over England, a usually other group in a Six Nations that a French provide with anything coming respect, and it would seem that, if they can widen their courtesy camber to, say, a entertain of an hour, all will be good and they will sojourn on march for a title.
-If they can be worried to know anything about a Lions, it is that in a seasons that follow a tour, they, a French, win a Six Nations.
+France, thanks to a breezy 10 minutes after half-time, scored three tries, secured the result and Wesley Fofana became the wonder of the championship, in precisely one of the places where Wales are ill at ease, the centre.
+Add all that to the opening victory over England, the only other team in the Six Nations that the French treat with anything approaching respect, and it would appear that, if they can stretch their attention span to, say, a quarter of an hour, all will be well and they will remain on course for the title.
+If they can be bothered to know anything about the Lions, it is that in the seasons that follow a tour, they, the French, win the Six Nations.

-There are few obstacles in a approach of French reason.
-Last year Wales used France as a initial stepping mill to recovery.
-Victory in Paris led to a second uninterrupted title.
-The year before, Wales used France as a finishing hold to their grand slam.
+There are few obstacles in the way of French reason.
+Last year Wales used France as a first stepping stone to recovery.
+Victory in Paris led to a second consecutive title.
+The year before, Wales used France as the finishing touch to their grand slam.

-France do not have a pushing beat of Ireland to harm Wales.
-Their scrummage, so prolonged feared, came off second best to Italy.
-They like a doing skills of Dimitri Szarzewski during hooker, though he lacks a set-piece technical inclination of Benjamin Kayser.
-For 60 mins opposite England they looked flattering typical everywhere.
-And a fun that came with a dual victories might have been dampened by a lapse of some of their series to bar colours this weekend.
-The Top 14 clubs and a Fédération Française de Rugby are still squabbling over entrance to players.
+France do not have the driving maul of Ireland to hurt Wales.
+Their scrummage, so long feared, came off second best to Italy.
+They like the handling skills of Dimitri Szarzewski at hooker, but he lacks the set-piece technical proficiency of Benjamin Kayser.
+For 60 minutes against England they looked pretty ordinary everywhere.
+And the joy that came with the two victories may have been dampened by the return of some of their number to club colours this weekend.
+The Top 14 clubs and the Fédération Française de Rugby are still squabbling over access to players.

-At some theatre on Friday night underneath a sealed roof of a Millennium Stadium in Cardiff, Fofana and Louis Picamoles will start or finish moves that bluster to blow their opponents away.
-It always happens and is smashing to watch.
-Perhaps it will be a night for Brice Dulin during full-back to arrangement his adventurous as a counter-attacker.
+At some stage on Friday night under the closed roof of the Millennium Stadium in Cardiff, Fofana and Louis Picamoles will start or finish moves that threaten to blow their opponents away.
+It always happens and is wonderful to watch.
+Perhaps it will be a night for Brice Dulin at full-back to display his daring as a counter-attacker.

-But will 10, 15 or even 20 mins of note be enough?
-Wales are in Camp Gatland, where it is doubtful a manager will produce to a deplorable breeze and make changes.
-Phillips has a story of excelling opposite France.
-Jamie Roberts, whoever plays alongside him, can hindrance Mathieu Bastareaud and cut down Fofana.
+But will 10, 15 or even 20 minutes of enlightenment be enough?
+Wales are in Camp Gatland, where it is unlikely the coach will yield to the mournful wind and make changes.
+Phillips has a history of excelling against France.
+Jamie Roberts, whoever plays alongside him, can halt Mathieu Bastareaud and cut down Fofana.

 Such players’ numbers are, however, too high to be of primary importance.
-You do not need a collection of chosen credentials to dig to a heart of a matter.
-Forwards, those between Nos1 and 8, need elementary reminders of what they suffered in Dublin.
-And an even easier instruction: “Put it right.”
+You do not need the tools of elite preparation to penetrate to the heart of the matter.
+Forwards, those between Nos1 and 8, need simple reminders of what they suffered in Dublin.
+And an even simpler instruction: “Put it right.”
 Adam Jones has promised.
-And in Adam, doom-laden Wales contingency still trust.
+And in Adam, doom-laden Wales must still trust.